bernt-matthias/planemo-ci-action/README.md

 The reference use cases of this action are the [pull request](https://github.com/galaxyproject/tools-iuc/blob/master/.github/workflows/pr.yaml) and [continuous integration](https://github.com/galaxyproject/tools-iuc/blob/master/.github/workflows/ci.yaml) workflows of the [intergalactic utility comission (IUC)](https://github.com/galaxyproject/tools-iuc/).

-The action runs in one of six modes which are controled with the `mode` input.
+The action runs in one of seven modes which are controled with the `mode` input.
 Possible values are:

 - `setup`: This is the default.
   - Optionally do a fake `planemo test` run to fill `.cache/pip`  and `.planemo` for caching.